DaveAero/pands-project/README.md

 # Programming and Scripting - Project

-This repository is my collection of work from the project as part of Programing and Scripting, Spring 2022.
+This repository is my collection of work from the project as part of Programming and Scripting, Spring 2022.
 The work in this repository is my own, and was completed as part of my programming and scripting module.

 ## Description
-In this data analysis we will be examining the relationship between the lenth and width dimentions of petals and septals for 150 Iris plant and for each of the 3 sub classes, 1.
+In this data analysis we will be examining the relationship between the length and width dimensions of petals and sepals for 150 Iris plant and for each of the 3 sub classes, 1.
 Iris Setosa, 2.
 Iris Versicolour, 3.
 Iris Virginica.

 ### Description of the Iris Database
 The database was created by R.A.
-Fisher in 1936, analysis.py is used to analyis Fisher's Iris Database using python.
+Fisher in 1936, analysis.py is used to analysis Fisher's Iris Database using python.
 This database details 150 Iris flowers, split evenly into 3 sub species of Iris flower, Iris Setosa, Iris Versicolour & Iris Virginica.
 The database details 4 attributes for each flower, sepal length (cm), sepal width (cm), petal length (cm) & petal width (cm).

 Sepals and Petals are found on flowering plants.
 I would think an petal is easy for all to visualise, this is the flowering leaf of a plant, which may have adopted attracting colours to distinguish itself such as the red rose petals or the yellow sunflower petals.
-The Sepal again is a part uniquie to flowering plants, the role of the sepal is to protect the delicate flowering petals until:
+The Sepal again is a part unique to flowering plants, the role of the sepal is to protect the delicate flowering petals until:
-  1. the plant is mature enought to flower.
+  1. the plant is mature enough to flower.
-  2. the enviornmental conditions are sufficent for the plant to flower.
+  2. the environmental conditions are sufficient for the plant to flower.

 Think of flowering plants with a bud ready to burst to life with petals, the protective shell you see is made of these sepals.
 When the time comes and the flower opens to reveal the petals, the sepals pull back to allow the petals to open fully.

-The iris database comes with the following discription of the variable to confirm what attribute is in which column:
+The iris database comes with the following description of the variable to confirm what attribute is in which column:

 ```
 Attribute Information: